Siempre Aprendiendo

 Art & Music

 The artist enjoys listening to music when he is painting in his studio.
-Listen to the curated music playlist here that inspired the creation of this beautiful mural!
+Listen to the curated music playlist here that inspired the creation of this impressive mural!

 About the Artist @richiemoralesarte